 Less Than Significant Impact - The Project is not a point-source generator of water pollutants.
 The advanced onsite wastewater treatment system (AOWTS) and its associated leachfield are designed to conform to all water quality standards and waste discharge regulations.
-The proposed site improvements will conform to all requirements of the RWQCB and City policies and would not result in un-permitted discharges into the storm water systems.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.
+Additionally, The the proposed site improvements will conform to all requirements of the RWQCB and City policies and would not result in un-permitted discharges into the storm water systems.